rootwyrm/talecaster/README.md

 # Linux
 Docker-based 'basic' configurations are validated and working, and documentation is in progress!
-TaleCaster is designed to be deployed using `docker-compose` as a full application suite and comes with a web front end.
+TaleCaster requires deployment using `docker-compose` as a full application suite and comes with a web front end.

 # HALP PLEASE!
 * Documentation!
 Documenting how to set up TaleCaster, Synology, etc.
 * The build status table is a nightmare.
 There has to be a better way?

 # FreeBSD
-Work on FreeBSD has been discontinued due to applications migrating to .NET Runtime.
-FreeBSD core and portmgr have been openly hostile to Mono and .NET, preventing any serious porting efforts.
-Existing installations should migrate to the Linux distribution of their preference and use Docker.
+Work on FreeBSD has been discontinued due to a lack of time and FreeBSD being generally ambivalent and uncooperative toward .NET, severely impeding porting efforts.